Palma de Mallorca: Period of the Banu Ganiya (1157–1203)

-Christian reconquest and late Middle Ages
+Aragonese conquest and late Middle Ages

-On 31 December 1229, after three months of siege, the city was reconquered by James I of Aragon and was renamed Ciutat de Mallorca (Mallorca City).
+On 31 December 1229, after three months of siege, the city was conquered by James I of Aragon and was renamed Ciutat de Mallorca (Mallorca City).
 In addition to being kept as the capital of the Kingdom of Majorca, it was given a municipality that comprised the whole island.
 The governing arm was the University of the City and Kingdom of Majorca.

 After the death of James I of Aragon, Palma became the joint capital of the Kingdom of Majorca, together with Perpignan.
 His son, James II of Majorca, championed the construction of statues and monuments in the city: Bellver Castle, the churches of St. Francesc and St. Domingo, reformed the Palace of Almudaina and began the construction of the Cathedral of Majorca.

+The city's advantageous geographical location allowed it extensive commerce with Catalonia, Valencia, Provence, the Maghreb, the Italian republics, and the dominions of the Ottoman Empire, which heralded a golden age for the city, ending with Aragonese conquest in 1344.

 In 1391, anti-Jewish riots broke out.
 The Jewish community of Inca was completely wiped out, as were those of Sóller, Sineu, and Alcudia.
 Despite the governor's prohibition on leaving the island, many Jews fled to North Africa.
 The remaining Jews were forced to convert under the threat of death.

 Abraham Cresques was a 14th-century Jewish cartographer of the Majorcan cartographic school from Palma; Cresques is credited with the authorship of the famous Catalan Atlas.

 The river that cut through the city gave rise to two distinct areas within the city; the "Upper town" and "Lower town", depending upon which side of the river one was situated.

-The city's advantageous geographical location allowed it extensive commerce with Catalonia, Valencia, Provence, the Maghreb, the Italian republics, and the dominions of the Great Turk, which heralded a golden age for the city.

 At the beginning of the 16th century, the Rebellion of the Brotherhoods (a peasant uprising against Charles V's administration) and the frequent attack of Turkish and Berber pirates caused a reduction of commercial activities and a huge investment in defensive structures.
 As a consequence, the city entered a period of decadence that would last till the end of the 17th century.
+Catalina Tomas, a canoness and mystic who became later one of the patron saints of Mallorca, lived in the convent of St Mary Magdalene of Palma between 1550 and 1572.

 17th to 19th centuries

 The 17th century was characterised by the division of the city into two sides or gangs, named Canamunts and Canavalls (from Majorcan Catalan "the ones from the upper/lower side"), with severe social and economic repercussions.
 During this period, the port became a haven for pirates.
 During the last quarter of the century, the Inquisition continued its persecution of the city's Jews, locally called xuetes.
+Xuetes practiced strict endogamy by marrying only within their own group.
+Many of their descendants observe a syncretist form of Christian worship known as Xueta Christianity.